Skip to content

 }

-The matched-policy id tells you exactly which rule fired.
-That’s the closing of the loop: you wrote a rule, you produced a request that should hit it, and the audit log proves it did.
+The deny_reason closes the loop: you wrote a rule, you produced a request that should be denied, and the audit log proves it was.

 For development, the Authority watches the policy_dir and pushes updated bundles to the Sidecar.
 Edit your .cedar file, save it, and within bundle_ttl_seconds (default 30) the Sidecar swaps the in-memory bundle.